richafnu/Viva/Viva/glint/setup/glint-gcch-b2b-guest.md

 Only users that require dashboard access need to be invited as B2B collaboration users.

-## Configuration in the Entra admin center
+## Configuration in the Microsoft Entra admin center

 To invite GCC-High users to your commercial tenant where Viva Glint is installed: